 Entry is free but some of the special exhibitions require tickets.
 There are a number of eating venues and plenty of activities for the kids.

 The ride takes around 30 minutes, with online discounts available.
-They also provide the opportunity to buy special passes if you want something more romantic.
+They also provide the opportunity to buy special passes if you want something more romantic; such as the London Eye experience for two.
 For more information please click here.

 The Science Museum gives you the chance to see, touch and experience scientific advances of the last 300 years.
 Entry to the attraction is free but there are additional charges to specialist exhibitions.
 There are a number of eateries and activities for children.